mezine/managed_images/app/models/managed_image/README.md

 ## Future

-* To increase performance, when a Variant is generated on the server, we spawn a thread that starts creating the file.
+* To increase performance, when a Variant object is generated on the server, we spawn a thread that starts creating the Variant's image file.
 The method returns immediately.
 This means that we are processing the Variant in parallel with the back and forth http requests.

 ## Usage